 Two of the companies in our portfolio, Groupon, Inc. and Zynga, Inc., completed their initial public offerings in the fourth quarter of 2011.
 We own 80,000 shares of Groupon, Inc., which are presently subject to a lock-up agreement that expires on May 1, 2012.
 With respect to Zynga, we hold a \$4,000,000 unsecured promissory note issued by PJB Fund LLC that we expect to mature on June 28, 2012, or within 34 days thereafter, the repayment amount of which includes a return based on the relative value of the common stock of Zynga, Inc. As of September 30, 2011, these investments collectively comprised approximately 8.2% of our net asset value, and the fair value of these investments was equal to the cost of the investments, net of unrealized depreciation representing transaction costs.
 The market trading levels for these companies will be taken into consideration when calculating the fair value of such investments as of December 31, 2011.
 In addition, on February 1, 2012, Facebook, Inc. filed a registration statement with the SEC in connection with its proposed initial public offering.
-We own 350,000 shares of Class B common stock of Facebook, Inc., which are presently subject to a lock-up agreement that will expire 181 days after the date of the final prospectus relating to Facebook, Inc.'s initial public offering, if consummated.
-While there can be no assurance that it will do so, if Facebook, Inc. completes its initial public offering, its market trading levels will be taken into consideration when calculating the fair value of our investment.
+We own 350,000 shares of Class B common stock of Facebook, Inc., which are presently subject to a lock-up agreement that will expire 181 days after the date of the final prospectus relating to Facebook, Inc.'s initial public offering, its market trading levels will be taken into consideration when calculating the fair value of our investment.
 For a more detailed discussion of these investments and developments that may impact their fair market value as determined by our board of directors, see "Investments" and "Net Decreases in Net Assets" in "Management's Discussion and Analysis of Financial Condition and Results of Operations."